sm-nam/ronin-assets/README.md

 # Ronin Assets

-Ronin Assets repository is CMS to manage tokens information on the Ronin blockchain (including Saigon Testnet)
+The Ronin Assets repository serves as a CMS for managing token assets on the Ronin blockchain, including the Saigon Testnet.

-Ronin ecosystem will consume API from this repository.
+The Ronin ecosystem will utilize token assets sourced from this repository.

 ## How to add token logo and banner